tkopecek/koji-docs-ng/source/Operations Guide/plugins.rst

 Hub
 ---

 On the hub side ``Plugins = runroot_hub`` needs to be added to ``/etc/koji-hub/hub.conf``.
 Note, that by default policy runroot tasks are assigned to ``runroot`` channel.
 As this is a plugin, we don't create it automatically.
-There are three options - create channel when adding first builder there via ``koji add-host-to-channel --new hostname runroot`` or by changing the default channel policy according to :doc:`defining_hub_policies`.
+There are three options - create channel when adding first builder there via ``koji add-host-to-channel --new hostname runroot`` or by changing the default channel policy according to :doc:`../Administration Guide/defining_hub_policies`.
 Last option is to use ``--channel-override`` option in CLI to drive task to channel of choice.

 CLI
 ---